 Third, difference makers are not necessarily those with a lot to give.
-You don’t need to develop leaders at HP.
 You don’t have to have a big house.
 You don’t have to be rich.
 You don’t have to be a super-intellect.
-In fact, actually, when you read this Book, it’s like God goes to great lengths to pick people who don’t have much of any of that – the “are-nots” of the world.
+In fact, actually, when you read this Book, it’s like God goes to great lengths to pick people who don’t have much of any of that.

-Read 1 Corinthians, and He lists all these, sort of, dysfunctional, difficult, sinful people, who have been through all this terrible stuff, and then He says, “And such were some of you.”
+Read 1 Corinthians, and He lists all these, sort of, dysfunctional, difficult, sinful people, who have been through all this terrible stuff, and such were some of you.
 God uses the foolish – us regular people, with our baggage, and our hurts, and our pasts, and our sins to confound the wise.

 Every great movement of God starts with a little handful of people who, ridiculously, and mostly at the ridicule of others, actually believe God would do exactly what He says.
 Grace always flows downhill.
 It requires humility.